 Regardless of what data there is within an environment, there will be different stakeholders who will attribute value to data in different ways; factors which should be taken into account when a review of data management policies takes place.
 For example, a School Business Manager may be most concerned if they lost internal emails, SIMs data or FMS data; a teacher if they lost lesson plans; a student if they lost their coursework.
 While a school may not take responsibility for the loss or recovery of student data, having an intact backup of all data is the only way to securely protect each stakeholder from a potential loss.

-In today’s data driven, privacy conscious environment, industry guidelines and legislation exists to direct all organizations in how they should protect data.
+In today’s data driven, privacy conscious environment, industry guidelines and legislation exists to direct all organisations in how they should protect data.
 This is particularly true for schools, given the sensitivity of the data they protect.
-Therefore, schools and educational organizations not only have to back up in case disaster strikes or because accidents happen, they also have extensive legislation to comply with.
+Therefore, schools and educational organisations not only have to back up in case disaster strikes or because accidents happen, they also have extensive legislation to comply with.

 The Schools Financial Value Standard (SFVS) replaced the Financial Management Standard in Schools in September 2011 and was updated in 2015.
 Section 2 of Point 25 of the SFVS states that all Local Authority maintained schools must back up their data off-site daily to protect the school’s important IT systems.
 RBUSS ensures compliance with the Data Protection Act, ICO and SFVS guidance by guaranteeing that critical data is securely and automatically backed up offsite daily.